closerdao/tdf-game-guide/06_community-living/README.md

 - **Celebration** - Marking milestones, seasons, and achievements
 - **Care** - Supporting each other through challenges

-## 🎪 SPECIAL EVENTS
+## 🎪 Special Events

-The game world comes alive through regular special events:
+The community comes together through regular special events:

-- **Seasonal Festivals** - Marking the turning of the wheel
+- **Seasonal Festivals** - Marking the turning of the year
 - **Work Parties** - Collaborative building and land regeneration
 - **Knowledge Exchanges** - Workshops and skill-sharing
-- **Integration Ceremonies** - Welcoming new Citizens
+- **Integration Gatherings** - Welcoming new Citizens

 ---

-*"The village is both the setting and the purpose of our game."* 🌀
+*"The community is both the setting and the purpose of our work."*